AdobeDocs/experience-platform.en/help/destinations/destinations-faq.md

 **Is there a limit on the number of audiences that can be activated to Adobe Target and Custom Personalization destinations?**

 Yes, you can activate a maximum of 150 edge audiences per sandbox.
-For more information on activation guardrails, see the [default guardrails for activation](guardrails.md).
+For more information on activation guardrails, see the [default guardrails for activation](guardrails.md#edge-destinations-activation).

 **After I create an audience in Experience Platform, how long will it take for that audience to be available for edge segmentation use cases?**

-Audience definitions are propagated to the edge network in up to one hour.
+Audience definitions are propagated to the [Edge Network](../edge/home.md) in up to one hour.
 However, if an audience is activated within this first hour, some visitors who would have qualified for the audience could be missed.

 **Where can I see the activated attributes in Adobe Target?**

-Attributes will be available to use in Target in JSON and HTML offers.
+Attributes will be available to use in Target in [JSON](https://experienceleague.adobe.com/docs/target/using/experiences/offers/create-json-offer.html) and [HTML](https://experienceleague.adobe.com/docs/target/using/experiences/offers/manage-content.html?lang=en) offers.

 **Can I create a destination without a datastream and then add a datastream to the same destination at a later point?**